Becoming a cat sitter – what you need to know

 To be a cat sitter, you don’t need any qualifications, but cat owners will expect you to have experience in cat care.
 If you have qualifications, make sure to include them on your cat sitting profile to attract more cat owners.
 Cat sitters profiles should include whether you have a cat, have looked after cats before, and any experience in grooming or administering medication.

 The best way to see how much to charge is to look at other cat sitters in your area.
 Your price should be around the same amount as other cat sitters.
 If you have qualifications or a lot of experience in cat care or are police checked, you can probably charge a little more than average.
 However, when you start, you might want to price yourself competitively to win your first clients.
 Once you have a collection of glowing reviews, you can consider increasing your cat sitting charges.
-For one daily drop-in service, most cat sitters charge £8 to £15.
-Cat sitters usually charge £12 to £25 for twice-daily drop-ins.
-And for overnight cat sitting, most pet carers charge £15 to £50.
+For one daily drop-in service, most cat sitters charge $8 to $15.
+Cat sitters usually charge $12 to $25 for twice-daily drop-ins.
+And for overnight cat sitting, most pet sitters charge $15 to $50.

 Cat in a Flat sitters are a reliable and trustworthy choice for cat owners.
 All of our sitters agree to a Code of Conduct and are covered by the Cat in a Flat Guarantee to protect everyone if something goes wrong while you’re away.
 Cat in a Flat also encourages our community to provide honest reviews, so you can check that other cats and cat owners have had a good experience with a sitter.

 Cat sitters don’t need to be insured to take on cat sitting jobs.
-However, cat carers should make sure they are covered and protected if something goes wrong while their cat client’s owner is away.
-That is why cat sitting with Cat in a Flat is a good idea – our Guarantee offers reassurance and protection to cat carers and their clients.
+However, cat sitters should make sure they are covered and protected if something goes wrong while their cat client’s owner is away.
+That is why cat sitting with Cat in a Flat is a good idea – our Guarantee offers reassurance and protection to cat sitters and their clients.